Foot & Ankle

 - Limited flexibility and range of motion due to pain

 Each individual’s treatment duration may vary, ranging from one or two visits to an extended care plan over weeks or months.
-If you are seeking relief from your ankle or foot condition and wish to address the root cause rather than just the symptoms, we are here to assist you.
+If you seek relief from your ankle or foot condition and wish to address the root cause rather than just the symptoms, we are here to assist you.